 - Special needs children are ready for referral from six months to 13 years of age.

-- A number of these children already had their conditions surgically corrected, but because they had the condition previously, they remain in the “special needs” program.
+- Some of these children already had their conditions surgically corrected, but because they had the condition previously, they remain in the “special needs” program.

-- Many older and special needs children are currently waiting for adoptive families.
-These children’s adoptions are expedited under Chinese law.
+- Many children are older with special needs children and currently waiting for adoptive families.
+If a child is about to age out (13 years of age) then the families’ adoption will be expedited under Chinese law.

 - Children have a full medical screening ( that includes testing for Hepatitis B and HIV) and social information are provided.